Ouxsoft/LivingMarkup/docs/classes.md

 + The `StaticBuilder` renders a static Page for a WYSIWYG.
 + The `SearchBuilder` renders a dynamic Page with some Elements excluded for search indexes.

-The Director is called the `Kernel` within the context of the Builder design pattern.
+The name of the Director is `Kernel` within the context of the Builder design pattern.

 ## Overview
 `Processor` class provides a user API interface for setting the `Kernel`, `Configration`, and `Builders` setting.